thin fashion models

 Waiting for the inclusion of models outside the sample size bracket

 The fashion industry has made progress towards inclusivity, but there is still a pressing issue of waiting for the inclusion of models outside the sample size bracket.
-Despite some brands and designers introducing plus-size models to their shows, most of the industry remains committed to using ultra-thin models.
-This leaves consumers who don’t fit these strict beauty standards alienated, which further enforces body dysmorphia and low self-esteem.
+Despite some brands and designers introducing plus-size models to their shows, most industries remain committed to ultra-thin models.
+This alienates consumers who don’t fit these strict beauty standards, which further enforces body dysmorphia and low self-esteem.

 Skinny model with a suitcase

 Many traditional campaigns feature only thin fashion models with unattainable beauty standards, with sizes rarely exceeding 0 or 2.
-This lacking representation is incredibly harmful to people who don’t fit into this size bracket.
-The attention given to body positivity becomes null when brands and designers continue opting for unrealistic standards of beauty over true representation.
+This lack of representation harms people who don’t fit this size bracket.
+The attention given to body positivity becomes null when brands and designers continue opting for unrealistic beauty standards over accurate representation.

-Historically speaking, inadequate representation during fashion week proceedings has continued in an “us versus them” mentality where larger frames are disproportionately represented as undesirable.
-Therefore, revolutionizing beauty ideals within fashion will require changing cultural norms while also looking at how the industry contributes to stereotypes that other individuals’ appearances are not desirable.
+Historically, inadequate representation during fashion week proceedings has continued in an “us versus them” mentality where larger frames are disproportionately represented as undesirable.
+Therefore, revolutionizing beauty ideals within fashion will require changing cultural norms while also looking at how the industry contributes to stereotypes that other individuals’ appearances are undesirable.

 Breaking away from the norm is difficult, but breaking away from the norm of normalized thinness in fashion is a whole new level of complicated.